pdlogingithub/UE4-Node-Graph-Assistant/README.md

 `1.5 pending feature`
 Wire will auto align to closest connectible pin of the current hovered node.
+when click and drag while hold down shit will connect all node pins under cursor.
 ![11](Resource/1.5/lazy_connect.gif)

 `1.5 pending feature`
 When moving a node,its pins will align to surrounding connectible pins, releasing mouse will commit connections.
 hold down alt will suppress auto connect.
 or click tool bar icon to disable.
+auto connect only apply to node under mouse,and will only make connection between unconnected pins of two unconnected nodes.
 ![12](Resource/1.5/auto_connect.gif)

 `1.5 pending feature`